Cintoma123/airbnb-clone-project/README.md

 To ensure the Airbnb Clone application is secure and protects sensitive user data, the following key security measures will be implemented:

 Key Security Measures:
-  Authentication: Only registered users can access protected routes using secure token-based authentication (e.g., JWT).
+  Authentication : Only registered users can access protected routes using secure token-based authentication (e.g., JWT).
-  Authorization: Role-based access control to ensure only authorized users (e.g., hosts or admins) can perform certain actions like deleting a property.
+  Authorization : Role-based access control to ensure only authorized users (e.g., hosts or admins) can perform certain actions like deleting a property.
-  Rate Limiting: Limits the number of API requests from a single IP to prevent abuse and brute-force attacks. input Validation: Prevents injection attacks and data tampering by sanitizing and validating user inputs.
+  Rate Limiting : Limits the number of API requests from a single IP to prevent abuse and brute-force attacks.
+  Input Validation : Prevents injection attacks and data tampering by sanitizing and validating user inputs.
-  Data Encryption: Ensures data transmitted between client and server is encrypted using HTTPS.
+  Data Encryption : Ensures data transmitted between client and server is encrypted using HTTPS.

 Importance of API Security:
 API security is crucial in this project to:
-Protect user data such as emails, passwords, and payment details.
+.Protect user data such as emails, passwords, and payment details.
-Secure payment transactions and prevent unauthorized charges.
+.Secure payment transactions and prevent unauthorized charges.
-Maintain trust by ensuring that only verified users can interact with core services like bookings and reviews.
+.Maintain trust by ensuring that only verified users can interact with core services like bookings and reviews.